quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/handling-assets.md

 ::: tip
 **Assets vs Statics**
-Files in the "assets" folder are only included in your build if it has a literal reference in one of your Vue files.
+Files in the "assets" folder are only included in your build if they have a literal reference in one of your Vue files.
 Files in the "statics" folder are included in your final build, no matter what.
 :::